How long is the river severn

 5. Iron Bridge: The River Severn is home to the iconic Iron Bridge, a marvelous example of industrial heritage.
 This cast iron bridge, built in the late 18th century, is recognized as a UNESCO World Heritage Site and symbolizes the significant role the river played in the Industrial Revolution.

-See also How long do perms last for guys
+See also How long are football matches

 Exploring the natural features and highlights along the River Severn offers a breathtaking experience that showcases the beauty and diversity of the British countryside.